privateprep/coding-space-website/src/pages/index.md

         content: https://thecodingspace.com/summer
 mainpitch:
   title: Where Kids Learn to Think Critically
-  description: >-
+  description: >+
-    We offer in-person and online coding classes and camps for kids and teens in a caring, inclusive space for students to have fun, be challenged, and grow as thinkers, learners, and leaders.
+    We offer in-person and online classes and camps for kids and teens in a caring, inclusive space for students to have fun, be challenged, and grow as thinkers, learners, and leaders.
+Through hands-on projects like coding games, animations, and interactive stories, as well as exploring foundational concepts in artificial intelligence, data, algorithms, and logic, students build creativity, confidence, and computational thinking.

-    In our online and in-person coding spaces, students learn to code through the development of computational thinking skills, intellectual confidence, self-expression, and independence.
+    They develop not just technical skills, but the mindset of thoughtful, adaptable problem solvers.

   buttons:
     fgColor: "#9de2dd"
     textColor: "#264548"